lsoros/chromaria/README.md

 Support
 =======
 Questions?
-Check the wiki, or email Lisa: lsoros at cs.ucf.edu.
+Check the wiki, or email Lisa: lsoros at champlain.edu.